grafana/faro-web-sdk/README.md

   > NOTE: Our goal is to provide regular releases that are as stable as possible,
   > and we take backwards-compatibility seriously.
 As with any software, always read the release notes
-  > and the upgrade guide whenever choosing a new version of Loki to install.
+  > and the upgrade guide whenever choosing a new version of Faro to install.